top of page

 Montezuma Castle National Monument

-As we got back in the rental car continuing on to Phoenix, each of us agreed and marveled at the feeling of fulfillment, contentment, and wonder that we'd just experienced.
+As we got back in the rental car continuing on to Phoenix, each of us agreed and marveled at our feelings of fulfillment, contentment, and wonder that we'd just experienced.
 The serene atmosphere of this beautiful landscape most certainly is healing and relaxing.

-Absolutely would not change a thing about my time in Sedona (except to stay longer next time), there is truly something for everyone and I cannot wait to return!
+I absolutely would not change a thing about my time in Sedona (except to stay longer next trip), there is truly something for everyone and I cannot wait to return!

 Street view of Uptown Sedona restaurants/shops with red rock mountains in background